 At this point, it may be appropriate to offer your best counsel to the student and to provide as much support as possible in helping the student deal with any issues you perceive as a result of your meeting.
-If the student offers personal information suggesting a need or wish for help, or if the student seems unable or unwilling to discuss the piece in literary terms, encourage the student to visit the University Counseling Center.
+If the student offers personal information suggesting a need or wish for help, or if the student seems unable or unwilling to discuss the piece in literary terms, encourage the student to visit Counseling Services.
 You can volunteer to accompany the student or call to arrange for the student to be seen by a therapist.
 Follow through at a later class to see if the student has gone.

 Please document your meetings and advice by writing down the date, specific advice given, and outcomes you know.

 If after this meeting you continue to be concerned about the student and his or her writing, and if you think you are dealing with a student whose writing suggests that they may present a threat to self or other students, move on to step two.

 Step 2: Instructor consults with the department chair